 A. PHA Information.
-A.1 PHA Name: aginning: (MM (/VVV), PHA Code: PHA Inventory (Based on A Number of Housing Choice PHA Plan for Fiscal Year Beginning: (MM/YYYY): PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Sumber of Housing Choice Vouchers (HCVs) PHA Plan Submission Type: Annual Submission Revised Annual Submission A PHA must identify the spec and proposed PHA Plan are a reasonably obtain additional is submissions.
-At a minimum, encouraged to post complete I HA must identify the specific location(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hearing proposed PHA Plan are available for inspection by the public.
-Additionally, the PHA must provide information on how the public may sonably obtain additional information of the PHA policies contained in the standard Annual Plan, but excluded from their streamlined missions.
+A.1 PHA Name: PHA Code: PHA Plan for Fiscal Year Beginning: (MM/YYYY): PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Number of Housing Choice Vouchers (HCVs) PHA Plan Submission Type: Annual Submission Revised Annual Submission Availability of Information.
+In addition to the items listed in this form, PHAs must have the elements listed below readily available to the public.
+A PHA must identify the specific location(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hearing and proposed PHA Plan are available for inspection by the public.
+Additionally, the PHA must provide information on how the public may reasonably obtain additional information of the PHA policies contained in the standard Annual Plan, but excluded from their streamlined submissions.
 At a minimum, PHAs must post PHA Plans, including updates, at the main office or central office of the PHA.
-PHAs are strongly ouraged to post complete PHA Plans on their official website.
-See Attachment A.1 PHA Consortia: (Check Participating PHAs PHA Consortia: (Check box if submitting a joint Plan and complete table below) Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia No. of Units in Each Program(s) Lead HA: Consortia
+PHAs are strongly encouraged to post complete PHA Plans on their official website.
+See Attachment A.1 PHA Consortia: (Check Participating PHAs Lead HA: box if submitting PHA Code g a joint Plan and complete table be Program(s) in the Consortia low) Program(s) not in the Consortia No. of Units in Each Program

 В. Annual Plan.
 B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA since its last Annual Plan submission?
 Y N Housing Needs and Strategy for Addressing Housing Needs.
 Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
 Financial Resources.
 Rent Determination.
 Operation and Management.
 Informal Review and Hearing Procedures.
 Homeownership Programs.
 Self Sufficiency Programs and Treatment of Income Changes Resulting from Welfare Program Requirements.
 Substantial Deviation.
 Significant Amendment/Modification. (b) If the PHA answered yes for any element, describe the revisions for each element(s): B.2 New Activities (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N Project Based Vouchers. (b) If this activity is planned for the current Fiscal Year, describe the activities.
-Provide the projected number of project-based units and general locations, and describe how project-basing would be consistent with the PHA Plan. В.3 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
-Y N N/A O O O O O O O O O O O O O O O O O O O B.4 Civil Rights Certification Form HUD-50077 PHA Certifications of Compliance with the PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+Y N Project Based Vouchers. □ □ (b) If this activity is planned for the current Fiscal Year, describe the activities.
+Provide the projected number of project-based units and general locations, and describe how project-basing would be consistent with the PHA Plan.
+B.3 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
+Y N N/A D D (b) If yes, please describe: B.4 Civil Rights Certification Form HUD-50077 PHA Certifications of Compliance with the PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 B.5 Certification by State or Local Officials.
 Form HUD 50077-SL Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 B.6 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in its 5-Year PHA Plan.
 B.7 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
-Y N Graph Comments an attachment to the PHA Plan.
+Y N □ □ (a) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.